-No family fees are charged to families receiving only part-day CSPP services (Late pick-up fees below still apply).
+No family fees are charged to families receiving only part-day CSPP services (Late pick-up fees below still apply) or when CPS or at-risk referrals include to waive fees (limited to 12 months).
 Families approved for full-day CSPP services may have a monthly family fee.
 Fees will be assessed in accordance with current California State Law.
 The amount of the family fee is assessed using the most current California Family Fee Schedule and is based on family income, family size, and the number of certified hours.
 Children certified for more than 130 hours of care a month will be charged full-time fees.
 Children certified for fewer than 130 hours a month will be charged part-time fees.
-Monthly fees are assessed at certification, recertification, or an update based on changes to income, certified need, and family size.
+Monthly fees are assessed at certification, recertification, or a voluntary update from the family based on changes to income, certified need, and family size.
 No adjustments are made for absences.
 At initial certification and when there is a change in fees, a Notice of Action will be issued documenting the change and the effective date, if applicable.